ahefner/Shuffleclones/README.md

 I'm not sure how far too take the feature set of these versions.
 I think the C++ version has gone too far, but far enough that it needs to be taken slightly farther to its logical conclusion (adding Shuffletron-style colored song listings).

-I'm planning to do a straight C version, at some point.
+I'm planning to do a straight C version at some point.
 This will be interesting: no RAII and no STL containers, so custom data structures and probably more UNIX-centric.
+This is the joy and the sorrow of C programming.
+I'm kicking around ideas for better ways to read/write the song library from disk.

+Some day, I'd like to do a version in OCaml.